armbian/build/README.md

 ## Support

-Support is provided via two ways:
+Support is provided in one of two ways:
-- For commercial/prioritized consider signing a support contract.
-Get more information by reaching out at https://www.armbian.com/contact.
+- For commercial or prioritized assistance consider becoming a Partner.
+Get more information about becoming a Partner by reaching out at https://armbian.com/contact or subscribing to one of our Partner tiers at https://forum.armbian.com/subscriptions.
 - Alternatively free support is provided via [general project search engine](https://www.armbian.com/search), [documentation](https://docs.armbian.com), [community forums](https://forum.armbian.com/) or [IRC/Discord](https://docs.armbian.com/Community_IRC/).
-Keep in mind this is mostly provided by our awesome community members in **best effort** manner and therefore there are no guarantees for anything.
+Keep in mind this is mostly provided by our awesome community members in a **best effort** manner and therefore there are no guarenteed solutions.

 ## Contact